esauortiz/fmransac/README.md

 - Generate synthetic data for hyperplane, ellipse and homography (similarity) models
 - Estimate the aforementioned models with RANSAC, MSAC and the proposed FMR variants.
 - Calculate estimation accuracy
-- Plot the estimation result (dataset, original model and estimated model) [WIP]
+- Plot the estimation result (dataset, original model and estimated model) [In development]

 ## Installation